 The Premium designation/Tier 1 program helps to eliminate a lot of those challenges and barriers.
 The program has a sound measurement and quantitative delivery system that undergoes continuous improvement.
 BHCG has taken the program even further with employers tiering their benefits and engaging consumers – and it’s paying off, per the data (i.e. lower costs and better health status).

-There is a way for all employers to benefit from the program, whether simply just communicating about high performing providers or changing benefit plan design through tiering.
-Communication materials and campaigns are available to all BHCG member employers but it’s important to take the time and consistently communicate to get the best results.
+There is a way for all employers to benefit from the program, whether simply just communicating about high value providers or changing benefit plan design through tiering.
+Communication materials and campaigns are available to all BHCG member employers at no cost but it’s important to take the time and consistently communicate to get the best results.
 A pilot opportunity is now available for UMR customers who would like to tier their benefits.

 Navitus Health Solutions Advisory Panel Discussion

-Lisa Mrozinski, Total Rewards, Baird; Chris Robbins, Principal & CEO, Arxcel Consulting; Dave Ostendorf, Partner & Chief Actuary, Health Exchange Resources
+Lisa Mrozinski, Total Rewards, Baird; Chris Robbins, Principal & CEO, Arxcel Consulting; Dave Osterndorf, Partner & Chief Actuary, Health Exchange Resources

 Lisa Mrozinski (Baird)

 Translating the importance of quality and cost (value) to pharmacy was a primary consideration for Baird to make the decision to move to the Navitus program.
-The goal was to make sure associates were actually getting the most effective medications at the best price (e.g. were associates benefitting from rebates?).
+The goal was to make sure associates were actually getting the most effective medications at the best price (e.g. rebates and spread at the pharmacy).

 The company was using rebate dollars to reduce premiums, but it wondered if that was the right strategy and they lacked the transparency with their existing PBM to make that determination.

 Baird implemented the Navitus program effective 1/1/19.
 They found the implementation process was simple – Navitus did most of the preparation and legwork and they employed a change management communication strategy that worked well.
-Overall employee feedback has been good.
+Overall employee feedback has been very positive.

 Chris Robbins (Arxcel Consulting)